artur-struzik/ContactCentre/README.md

 Before coding I just decided how this library will be used.
 Client create the instance of functionality which route interactions/requests.
 Client passes incoming interaction to router.
 Interaction must be handled by one of employer in defined chain of employees order and can be handled by anyone in that chain.
-It looks like chain of responsibility design pattern so I prepared first simple abstractions, first integration test and then processed to implement all requirements.
+It looks like chain of responsibility design pattern so I prepared first simple abstractions, first tests and then processed to implement all requirements.